I always wanted a perfect little white picket fence family . . . I've got two stepchildren.

 A strict routine with exercise, regular sleeping patterns and loads of hugs, play and reassurance was given to Kinah, as the next two months presented serious challenges to us all!

-On the 9th of August we underwent armed robbery in our home that lasted for four hours.
+On the 9th of August we underwent a four hour armed robbery in our home.
 But Kinah also had to go through the trauma of his mother's imminent death in September.
 You try that in your spare time sometime!
 Kinah was facing huge emotional roller coasters in his life for a boy of only 6.

 The Win Omega oils made an almost immediate impact.
 His eczema disappeared and his concentration improved drastically.
 We immediately started planting a vegetable and herb garden.